RommelTJ/ml_learning/deep_learning_for_coders/lesson5/01_Lesson5.md

 1. Feedback loops: When your model is controlling the next round of data you get.
 2. Systems implemented with no way to identify and address mistakes.
 3. Bias in online ad delivery (racism).

+## Data collection in genocides

+IBM created computers that facilitated the tasks of the Nazis.